1-vn/OneVNBrowser/Privacy.md

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information, and the enablement of certain device permissions.
 These permissions need to be enabled for the software to work properly on the device on which the software's services are intended.
 The information that the developer requests with regards to these permissions will be retained on your device and is not collected by the developer in any way.

-Yuzu browser need permissions below;
+OneVN browser need permissions below;

 - Camera
 - Location